-The course continues with higher order methods for constant coefficient linear equations including particular solutions by the method of undetermined coefficients.
-It includes variation of parameters, operator methods, linear independence and the Wronskian.
+The course continues with higher order methods for constant coefficient linear equations including particular solutions by the method of annihilators and undetermined coefficients, as well as the theory of linear ordinary differential equations.

 The course also covers Laplace transform methods, including properties of the Laplace transform and solution of initial value problems via the Laplace transform.
 Series solutions will be covered as time permits.